ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 algorithm of its own.
 The more the ingredient signature schemes are entangled, the more likely it is that an entirely new proof is required, thus not meeting proof composability.

+For example, a signature scheme build on a merged hardness assumptions such as 'LWE in the exponent' [LWEEXP] might be consider a hybrid signature scheme but would not be proof-composable as the security would need to be directly reduced from the hardness of the 'LWE in the exponent' instance.

 ### **Weak Non-Separability**